alcionai/corso/website/blog/2022-12-2-your-own-backups.md

 * Pick someone to host your email with the above domain: We highly recommend [Microsoft 365 Business for $6 /month](https://www.microsoft.com/en-us/microsoft-365/business).

-* Microsoft Office applications that you know and love, 1TB of file storage, unlimited video meetings, and more: FREE with your Microsoft 365 subscription
+* Microsoft Office applications that you know and love, 1TB of file storage, unlimited video meetings, and more: FREE with your Microsoft 365 subscription.

 * Your own blog at your own domain: Static hosting with a global CDN like AWS CloudFront will be < $1/month!